pinot-contrib/pinot-docs/users/clients/java.md

 The client provides a `ConnectionFactory` class to create connections to a Pinot cluster.
 The factory supports the following methods to create a connection -

 * **Zookeeper \(Recommended\)** - Comma seperated list of zookeeper of the cluster.
-This is the only method which can redirect queries to appropriate brokers based on tenant/table and hence it is recommended
+This is the recommended method which can redirect queries to appropriate brokers based on tenant/table.
 * **Broker list** - Comma seperated list of the brokers in the cluster.
-This should only be used in standalone setups or for POC.
+This should only be used in standalone setups or for POC, unless you have a load balancer setup for brokers.
 * **Properties file** -  You can also put the broker list as `brokerList` in a properties file and provide the path to that file to the factory.
-This should only be used in standalone setups or for POC.
+This should only be used in standalone setups or for POC, unless you have a load balancer setup for brokers.

 Here's an example demonstrating all methods of Connection factory -